jpadial15/ALEXIS_pipeline/onboarding/README.md

-# If you only want the event list, please register and download the event list from the google drive link in ./data_products/
+# If you only want the event list, please register and download the event list from the data_products directory.

 #
 ## Requirements: